LoserfruitSimp/spiider34/README.md

  - Tag gallery

  ### Proxy requests
- Because this project is hosted on glitch.com servers, we can make all of our requests on the servers themsel
+ Because this project is hosted on glitch.com servers, we can make all of our requests on the servers themselves instead of the hosts machine.
+This means that firewalls that would block sites like rule34 would be inefective.

  ### Easy sourse switching
  On the spiider34 home page which can be found by clicking the home icon in the viewer or navigating to the base url there is an easy to use drop down box labled "Toggle Sourse" which automaticly switches the search output and autocomplete to the sourse of your choosing.
 Supported sourses can be found [here](#Sourses).